jtopjian/puppet-collectd/README.txt

 3. Agent -- where the host also sends its data to another host.

+Each of the three modes is easy to configure.
+For stand-alone operation, just include the class:

+    include collectd

+To operate a server, first include the configuration:

+    class { 'collectd::server' :
+    	  address => '192.128.1.1',
+	  port => '25826', # optional
+	  username => 'myusername',
+	  password => 'asecret',
+    }
+    include collectd

+Configuring an agent is almost identical:

+    class { 'collectd::agent' :
+    	  address => '192.128.1.1',
+	  port => '25826', # optional
+	  username => 'myusername',
+	  password => 'asecret',
+    }
+    include collectd

 There are number of rather annoying limitations which will be fixed in future revisions to this module.
 In no particular order: